Staff

 Dan Hysell | Stewardship Specialist

-Having grown up on the east coast, Dan often explored the forests, mountains, and rivers of northern New Jersey.
+Having grown up on the east coast, Dan loved to explore the forests, mountains, and rivers of northern New Jersey.
 His love for nature led him to pursue a degree in Biology at Boston College, where he grew his passion for environmental conservation.
-After coming to Juneau in 2017 as an AmeriCorps volunteer, Dan decided to dedicate time to engaging directly with youth and families in the community.
-He spent the past several years coordinating educational, social, and nutrition-based opportunities at the local and State level.
-He is very excited to join the SEALT team in land stewardship, and looks forward to working with landowners and community members to care for the cherished lands of Southeast Alaska.
+After coming to Juneau in 2017 as an AmeriCorps volunteer, Dan wished to spend time engaging with youth and families in the community and spent several years coordinating educational, social, and nutrition-based opportunities at the local and State level.
+Dan joined the SEALT team in 2023 in land stewardship, and has been grateful to work alongside the community to care for the cherished lands of Southeast Alaska.

-Dan is passionate about collaborating with the community, caring for our lands and waters, and honoring place-based values.
-Outside of work, he loves to hike up mountains, bake (and eat) lots of bread, and wander in the woods with his dog, Goofy.
+Outside of work, Dan loves to hike up mountains, bake (and eat) lots of bread, get lost in a good game of cribbage, and wander in the woods with his pal, Goofy.

 Email: dan@sealt.org